Advertisement

 True, bagging on Byron Bay may have become something of a national pastime in Australia recently.
 But let’s face it – the naysayers are probably just jealous.
 The truth is, the magnetism of the storied NSW surf town is undeniable, thanks to its picture-postcard beaches, famed hikes and walks, and barefooted free spirit.

-While Byron’s boom over the last decade has been a boon for the surrounding hinterland and Northern Rivers region, it has also given rise to a bumper crop of luxe Byron Bay accommodation and a robust dining scene right in the heart of it all.
-Indeed, the best Byron Bay hotels and restaurants blend cosmopolitan verve and laid-back polish like few other places in the country.
-Here’s where and how to do to right.
+While Byron’s boom over the last decade has been a boon for the surrounding hinterland and Northern Rivers region, it has also given rise to a robust dining scene right in the heart of it all.
+Indeed, the best Byron Bay restaurants blend cosmopolitan verve and laid-back polish like few other places in the country.
+Here’s where and how to do it right.

 Best Byron Bay restaurants

-Menu items at Bar Heather in Byron Bay
+Menu items at Bar Heather, one of the best Byron Bay restaurants

 Menu items at Bar Heather in Byron Bay, photo credit: Jess Kearney